robl-25/work-playbooks/docs/atom.md

 - linter-ui-default
 - linter

-If you want to choose the packages in the main file use the variable `atom_packages`.
+If you want, you can use the variable `atom_packages` in the main file to overwrite the default.
 For example:
 ```yaml
 - name: Install atom
   import_playbook: playbooks/atom-playbook.yml